I just finished reading Narrative of The Life of Frederick Douglass, and I wanted to share my thoughts.

 In this autobiography, he provides graphic details of his childhood experiences as a slave as well as a record of his escape to the North.
 The content in this book is humbling, to say the least.
 Douglass describing life on a plantation—minimal clothing, having to sleep on the cold and wooden floor next to his family, having to work in every weather condition, and the lack food—made it a hard to get through.
 But his detailed accounts of seeing family members/friends being whipped, the beatings he received, and the feeling of sadness that came from hearing the slaves sing their sorrows almost made me stop reading.

 He advised that his mistress taught him his A B C’s as a child, and he eventually learned how to read and write once he became a young man; which led him to write his own passes.
 There are many other details that I’d love to share, but I don’t want to give too much away.
 However, I would like to encourage all of those who have an interest in African American history to start investing in autobiographies from former slaves and other Black American history books.
-These are much-needed narratives that we need to have in our libraries, that way we’ll never forget what many would like us to forget.
+These are much-needed narratives that we should have in our libraries, that way we’ll never forget what many would like us to forget.

 Until Next Time…